 Winner – Dr Kapil Sharma

-We offer up to 10 bursaries for UK medical students to attend the National Forensic Psychiatry Trainee Conference, held in May.
+We offer up to 10 bursaries for UK medical students to attend the National Forensic Psychiatry Trainee Conference, held annually.

 Who can apply

 UK medical students.